 We recommend you wash or sanitise your hands before starting and after finishing your journey.

 On your journey – staying safe

 During the coronavirus (COVID-19) outbreak some routes may have less space available than usual due to physical distancing measures or changes to previous timetables or schedules.

-You should try to maintain physical distancing from people.
-There may be situations where this is not possible, for example when boarding or alighting, on busier services, busier times of day and when walking through interchanges.
+You should try to maintain physical distancing from others.
+There may be situations where this is not possible, for example when boarding or alighting, on busier services, busier times of the day and when walking through interchanges.
 If you cannot maintain physical distancing from others, you should avoid physical contact and keep the time you spend with others as short as possible.